Sergé de Helsinki

 The process examines critically how hemp and woad plants are transformed into a more useful form as jeans, ergo an article of commerce.

-The Finnish Cultural Foundation
+Supported by: The Finnish Cultural Foundation

 References: